jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 dual issue pair doesn't need to be aligned at word boundary (but the second op needs to be pre fetched)

-`nop` can dual issue with arithmetic or load/store instruction (from any slot)
+`nop` can dual issue with arithmetic or load/store instruction

 can't dual issue arithmetic+arithmetic or load/store + aritmetic (as described in M55 optimization guide) Those also cannot dual issue with `nop` from "slot 1"

-not taken branch can dual issue, from "slot 1", even when preceded with flag generating instruction
+not taken branch, can dual issue (from "slot 1") even when preceded with flag generating instruction

 ```
 	subs r7, #1 // 1 cycle (must be .n)